>>> Ze Back Story <<<

 It was pretty bad.
 But I really enjoyed the process, even if everyone around me did not.

 One of my favorite parts was creating wedding invitations.
 My very talented aunt offered to calligraph (is that a word?) for FREE, so I decided to go all out.
 There were multiple inserts and ribbons and little golden aspen leaf charms and vellum envelopes and best of all, a gold wax seal on each one And lest you think I was an evil money-eating bridezilla, we only sent out sixty of them.
 (Our whole wedding was less than $3,000, in fact.
-Someday I need to write a post about how the heck we managed that.)
+Someday I need to write a post about how we managed that.)

 Anyway, the task fell to me to search out special gold wax for the seal and a low-heat glue gun (I had no idea those even existed) and the little stamper doohicky.
 I spent hours searching and finally came across a crafting site (whose name I do not recall) with everything I needed for $50.
 It was kind of stupid to spend $50 just for wax seals, but my self-induced wedding craziness blinded me to that little bit o' common sense.